profAlphaOmega/xrpl_ws_client/README.md

     - ledgerClosed
     - order books

-> unsubscribe
+> unsubscribe_all
 > book_offers
 > account_info
 > account_lines
 ```

 Each command should have a handler to it too.
 With websockets you send a message and move on.
 You then have a queue of messages you sent and wait for the server to response to those message.
-You will subsequently have a response handler for each type of message
+You will subsequently have a response handler for each type of message.
 Message are broken up into 2 categories: On-Demand and Stream Messages

+Use at your own risk and enjoy!